ArchiveBox/docs/Configuration.md

 <br/>

 All the available config options are described in this document below, but can also be found along with examples in [`etc/ArchiveBox.conf.default`](https://github.com/pirate/ArchiveBox/blob/master/etc/ArchiveBox.conf.default).
-The code that loads the config is in [`archivebox/config.py`](https://github.com/pirate/ArchiveBox/blob/master/archivebox/config.py), but don't modify the defaults in `config.py` directly, as your changes there will be erased whenever you update ArchiveBox.
+The code that loads the config is in [`archivebox/config/__init__.py`](https://github.com/pirate/ArchiveBox/blob/master/archivebox/config/__init__.py#L45).

-To create a persistent config file, see the [Creating a Config File](#creating-a-config-file) section.
-To see details on how to do configuration when using Docker, see the [[Docker]] page.

 ---